intel-iot-devkit/how-to-code-samples/field-data-reporter/javascript/README.md

 To run the example manually on Intel® Edison, establish an SSH connection to the board and execute the following command:

     node index.js

+### Access Point Setup

+For information on setting up Intel® Edison to serve as a WiFi access point, see [Intel's documentation on the matter](https://software.intel.com/en-us/getting-started-with-ap-mode-for-intel-edison-board).

 ### Determining the Intel® Edison IP address